MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 > If you have published your labels and the clients that have built-in support do not show the **Sensitivity** button, review the relevant troubleshooting guide as needed.
 >

-### What changes for classic client end-users?
+### What changes for classic client end users?

-The main differences for end-users who have been using the Azure Information Protection classic client is that the **Protect** button in Office apps is replaced by the **Sensitivity** button.
+The main difference for end users who have been using the Azure Information Protection classic client is that the **Protect** button in Office apps is replaced by the **Sensitivity** button.

-Once you leverage the additional capabilities supported by sensitivity labels and unified labeling, end-users will also see those changes in their Office apps.
+Once you leverage the additional capabilities supported by sensitivity labels and unified labeling, end users will also see those changes in their Office apps.

 ## Next steps

 Once you've migrated your labels, policies, and deployed clients as needed, continue by [managing labels and labeling policies only in your labeling admin center](https://docs.microsoft.com/microsoft-365/compliance/create-sensitivity-labels), including the Microsoft 365 compliance center, the Microsoft 365 security center, or the Microsoft 365 Security & Compliance Center.

-With the unified labeling platform, you'll only need to return to the Azure Information Protection blade in the Azure portal to:
+With the unified labeling platform, you'll only need to return to the Azure Information Protection area in the Azure portal to:

 - [Use the AIP scanner](deploy-aip-scanner.md)
 - [Monitor labeling activities using AIP analytics](reports-aip.md)